Gmhaxx/gensyn-testnet/README.md

 ## Monitor the progress of the swarm and view individual node contributions and participation via the dashboard.
 - Official dashboard: https://dashboard.gensyn.ai/
 - Enter your node name

+Note: Wait 1hour before checking your node name on dashboard